odan/odan.github.io/about.md

 ## Contact

-For personal consultation, you can reach me by email: d.opitz (at) outlook.com
+For a personal consultation you can reach me by email: d.opitz (at) outlook.com

 * [Twitter](https://twitter.com/dopitz)
 * [GitHub](https://github.com/odan)